fuzzguard/post-status-dashboard/readme.txt

 3. Multiple Widgets

 == Changelog ==

+= 1.4.1 =
+* Added in 'Confirm' function for 'Remove' PSD widget
+* Added in 'Confirm function for 'Add' PSD widget

 = 1.4 =
 * Added in ability to add multiple widgets with different 'Status' and 'Category'.
 Greatly expands use of the plugin for monitoring multiple types of posts